 White sage is very powerful, so if you wish to brew a hot cup of tea to address a cold, or other condition, be it physical or soul level, prepare it this way:

-Some believe that the essential oil of White Sage is too strong and so too dangerous and discourage its use strongly in this form–not only for internal use, but external use as well, mixed into massage oils or spray mists.
+Some believe that the essential oil of White Sage is too strong and so too dangerous and discourage use strongly in this form–not only for internal use, but external use as well, mixed into massage oils or spray mists.
 Others disagree.
 I love plant people with they're passionate opinions!
 Let respect rule among us.
-Here’s my take for decades now: Producing essential oil takes massive quantities of plant material and this plant is already becoming endangered due to over harvesting and the fact that it's hard to grow.
-I save this essential oil for the smoke sensitive folks who cannot enjoy a single burned leaf.
+Here’s my take for decades now: Producing essential oil takes massive quantities of plant material and this plant is already becoming endangered due to over harvesting.
+Couple this with the fact that it's hard to grow.
 There are other options here too and other plants for smudge through mists that work well and are easier to grow.
-I do not use many essential oils for this very reason that they are not sustainable.
+I do not support White Sage essential oil use because it's not sustainable.

 This holds for any of the native plants, particularly with a threatened existence.
 Their properties do not need to be consolidated.
-Stay with my favorite standard dosage is 1 leaf per day or less and only when truly needed.
+I suggest stay with my favorite standard dosage is 1 leaf per day or less and only when truly needed.

 Many sources say it should not be used 'medicinally' at all.
 I disagree.
 First we would need to define the word 'medicine'.
 My understanding is much broader than some.
 Many who know this plant well will adopt the ways of the ancients and learn how to be safe with conservation of the plant tended to as well.
 So yes, I do agree with being reverent and aware of your medicine.
 Find and know your medicine.
 Study a bit and keep the plant close in dried form for tea for drink or bathing or take as a tincture as you study.
 We learn far more by cultivating that closeness to a plant than keeping our knowledge of it only coming from a book or the internet.
 If a plant is threatened due to many factors, how will you act with this knowledge?
 What will you choose so you can be a part of the solution within the sustainable movement around a threatened medicine plant?
 And please release the ‘more is better’ mindset and dispel this where you can.